Real Estate16 min read

 Key Facts

-• Louisiana is the only U.S. state following Napoleonic Code civil law for property transactions
+• Louisiana is the only U.S. state whose real property law derives from the Napoleonic Code civil law tradition (LREC).

-• Louisiana requires 90 hours of pre-license education including mandatory 30-hour Louisiana-specific content
+• Louisiana requires 90 hours of LREC-approved pre-license education, including a mandatory 30-hour Louisiana-specific portion (LREC).

 📺 Watch the Video